 Leng \textit{et al.}~\cite{LENG2020110112} have highlighted the importance of the 17 SDGs, thereby conducting a literature review on sustainability across product lifecycle management and sustainable manufacturing as well as identifying the benefits of technological integration.
 Nguyen~\cite{NGUYEN2022108381} have identified the benefit of DT across multiple applications in a supply chain and proved sustainability by presenting the benefits of DT across different stages of the production process.
 Reviews in~\cite{KAMBLE2022121448} and \cite{SINGH2023109172} follow a similar structure by presenting the sustainability of the supply chain through various avenues of implementation for a production process.
 Singh \textit{et al.}~\cite{SINGH2023109172} have discussed the benefits of supply chain resilience.
 Kopyto \textit{et al.}~\cite{KOPYTO2020120330} approached their empirical study based on reviews from an expert panel of 108 professionals; the results from the panel identify the interoperability issues with blockchain, yet there is strong confidence that by 2035, blockchain will overrule the processes enabling an SSCM.
-The state-of-the-art solutions focusing on sustainable BDM enabled by blockchain and DT are highlighted in Table~\ref{table: Existing work_summary}.
-Therefore, with the need for sustainable development and growing research on DT and blockchain, there is a necessity to understand the connection between the two technologies.